 TIP has adopted a "traditional" administration and control system, in accordance with Article 2380-bis and subsequent of the Civil Code.
 The corporate bodies of the Company are: Shareholders' Meeting, Board of Directors and Board of Statutory Auditors.
-In terms of the composition, functioning and characteristics of the above corporate bodies, in addition to the Committees established by the Board of Directors, reference should be made to that outlined below.
+In terms of the composition, functioning and characteristics of the above corporate bodies, in addition to the Committees established by the Board of Directors, reference should be made to the following parts of this Report.

 TIP has always taken an ethical approach to business that is respectful of companies and their employees.
-Over recent years, it has also begun a process of adapting itself to international best practices on sustainability, and currently has an EE- Investment Grade rating certified by the sustainability rating agency Standard Ethics (see the press release of November 29, 2021, in the "Sustainability" section of the corporate website).
+Over recent years, it has also begun a process of adapting itself to international best practices on sustainability.
+This is reflected in its certification from Standard Ethics, an independent sustainability rating agency, which upgraded its outlook for TIP from "Stable" to "Positive" and confirmed its EE- Investment Grade (see the press release of July 13, 2022, in the "Sustainability" section of TIP's website).

-The Board of Directors' sustainability commitments and vision as the Issuer's governing body in pursuit of sustainable success are detailed in the "Sustainability Plan", part of the document "A Culture of Sustainability", approved by the Board on March 12, 2021, and made available in the "Sustainability" section of the corporate website.
+The Board of Directors' sustainability commitments and vision as the Issuer's governing body in pursuit of sustainable success are detailed in the "Sustainability Plan", part of the document "A Culture of Sustainability", approved by the Board on March 15, 2023, and made available in the "Sustainability" section of TIP's website.

-Accordingly, on March 12, 2021, the Board assigned the Control, Risks and Related Parties Committee an additional advisory and supporting role in matters of sustainability, thus renaming it the Control, Risks, Related Parties and Sustainability Committee.
-For further information on this committee, please refer to the following Sections 9.2 and 10.
+The Board of Directors has also established the Control, Risks, Related Parties and Sustainability Committee, and assigned it tasks, which include sustainability issues, in order to support and advise the Board of Directors in these matters.
+For further information on the Control, Risks, Related Parties and Sustainability Committee, please refer to the following Sections 9.2 and 10.

-For further information on the Board's vision as the Issuer's governing body in pursuit of sustainable success, please refer to the following sections on the methods of integrating this vision into strategy (Section 4.1), remuneration policies (Section 8) and the Internal Control and Risk Management System (Section 9), and on the establishment of special committees (Section 6).
+For further information on the Board's vision as the Issuer's governing body in pursuit of sustainable success, please refer to the following sections on the methods of integrating this vision into strategy (Section 4.1), remuneration policies (Section 8) and the Internal Control and Risk Management System (Section 9); and (ii) on the establishment of special committees (Section 6).